-Diabetes Advocacy is pleased to offer support in any of the following areas…
+Diabetes Advocacy is pleased to offer support through social media and advocacy consultations.
+We provide assistance and guidance for new bloggers, diabetes businesses and individuals looking for assistance. any of the following areas…

 Advocacy coaching is for the average person who wants to make a difference.

 Do you need to be a lawyer to be an advocate?

 No. You just need a passion, drive and a concrete plan to get you to your goal.

 Barb has spent many years successfully advocating for changes for those people living with diabetes in Canada.
 She has asked for the help of governments and bureaucracies of all sizes and had achieved many goals.
 Now, she is willing to share with you strategies that work!
 If you or your group would like more information on how to better advocate to achieve your goal, contact Barb for individual or group meetings at reasonable rates.

 You can also learn tips and share valuable resources in our private Facebook Advocacy Group.

 Trained by Certified Coaches Federation, life coach Barb Wagstaff is expanding Diabetes Advocacy with the goal of helping to empower people living with diabetes to lead less stressful, more fulfilling lives.